Size-Ramsey numbers of graphs with maximum degree three: Introduction

 Considering the mentioned results, one may suspect that the size-Ramsey number of every bounded degree graph is linear in its number of vertices.
 In fact, Beck~\cite{beck1983on} asked this question before most of these `positive examples' were discovered, but the answer was given much later and, perhaps surprisingly, was negative.
 Indeed, in 2000, R\"odl and Szemer\'edi~\cite{rodl2000size} showed that for every $n$, there are $n$-vertex graphs $H$ of maximum degree $3$ with $\hat{r}(H) \geq cn(\log{n})^{\frac{1}{60}}$ for some constant $c$.
 In the same paper, it was conjectured that this can be improved to $n^{1+\varepsilon}$ for some constant $\varepsilon>0$.
-However, as of today, $cn(\log{n})^{\frac{1}{60}}$ is still the best known lower bound on the size-Ramsey number of bounded degree graphs, and it appears difficult to significantly improve upon it.
+Until very recently, $cn(\log{n})^{\frac{1}{60}}$ was still the best known lower bound on the size-Ramsey number of bounded degree graphs.
+Since the first version of this article, Tikhomirov~\cite{tikhomirov2024bounded} showed that there are $n$-vertex graphs $H$ of maximum degree three with size-Ramsey number $\hat{r}(H) \geq cn \exp(c\sqrt{\log{n}})$ for a universal constant $c$.
+However, R\"odl and Szemer\'edi's conjectured $n^{1 + \varepsilon}$ still remains out of sight.

 On the other hand, there have been some more recent important developments on the upper bound side.
-The baseline to be improved upon here is given by a classic result by Chvat\'al, R\"odl, Szemer\'edi, and Trotter~\cite{chvatal1983the}, which shows that the Ramsey number of bounded degree graphs is linear in their number of vertices.
+The baseline to be improved upon here is given by a classic result by Chvat\'al, R\"odl, Szemer\'edi, and Trotter~\cite{chvatal1983ramsey}, which shows that the Ramsey number of bounded degree graphs is linear in their number of vertices.
 This in turn gives a trivial quadratic upper bound for their size-Ramsey number.
 In 2011, Kohayakawa, R\"odl, Schacht and Szemer\'edi~\cite{kohayakawa2011sparse} were able to show that every $n$-vertex graph $H$ with maximum degree $\Delta$ satisfies $\hat{r}(H) \leq n^{2 - 1/\Delta + o(1)}$, thus bounding it away from quadratic.
 In the special case of $H$ being triangle-free and $\Delta \geq 5$, this result was improved to $n^{2-\frac{1}{\Delta-1/2}+o(1)}$ by Nenadov~\cite{nenadov2016ramsey}.

 Turning to particular instances of $\Delta$, note that for graphs $H$ of maximum degree $2$, the size-Ramsey number is linear.
 Indeed, such graphs have bounded treewidth, and so by~\cite{kamcev2021size}, we have that $\hat{r}(H) \leq O(n)$.
 Complementing the lower bound of R\"odl and Szemer\'edi for size-Ramsey numbers of cubic graphs $H$, and giving the first improvement over the general upper bound by Kohayakawa, R\"odl, Schacht and Szemer\'edi, recently Conlon, Nenadov and Truji\'c~\cite{conlon2022size} showed that $\hat{r}(H) = O(n^{8/5})$ for all cubic graphs $H$.
 With the additional assumption that $H$ is triangle-free, they further improved this bound to $\hat{r}(H) = O(n^{11/7})$, whereas when $H$ is bipartite, they proved that $\hat{r}(H) = O(n^{14/9})$.